LouisSko/reinforcement-learning-for-power-plant-dispatch-in-electricity-markets/README.md

 To train the model go inside the folder src

 Run python main_ppo.py
 The ppo agent is trained.
-Set train=False to test your model.
+Set train=False to test your model (condition: a model must be saved in models before).

 Test coverage: pytest --cov-report term --cov=src tests/